NathanMcMillan54/FOMOSv2-CL/README.md

 FOMOSv2-CL is the second version of FOMOS.
 [FOMOSv1-Yellow](https://github.com/NathanMcMillan54/FOMOSv1-Yellow) was a GUI replacement for Ubuntu and it could be used on mobile devices.
 This will be an actual operating system.
-The CL the FOMOSv2-CL stands for: Command Line, this won't have a GUI but for now it will be like a Linux server.
+The CL in FOMOSv2-CL stands for: Command Line.
+FOMOSv2 won't have a GUI it'll just be a terminal.

 # Setup
 In ``Documentation/Setup/`` it'll explain how to setup fomos.